 Other Health Benefits

-It’s widely known that Omega-3 fatty acids can also be beneficial for the following ailments and dis-eases:
+It’s also widely known that Omega-3 fatty acids can be beneficial for helping to avoid the following ailments and dis-eases:

 - Autoimmune diseases